 Line 2B is the total computable and Federal share (90 percent) amounts for the costs of private sector contractors attributable to the design, development, or installation of an MMIS.
 (See 42 CFR 433.112.)

----§
+Line 2C is the total computable and Federal share (90 percent) amounts for State acquisition of electronic point-of-sale claims management system for the purpose of performing on-line, real time eligibility verifications, claims data capture, adjudication of claims and assisting pharmacists (and other authorized personnel) in applying for and receiving payment.
+(See §4401 of OBRA 1990.)

 Line 3 is the total computable and Federal share (75 percent) amounts attributable to the salaries, fringe benefits, travel costs, and other expenses for skilled professional medical personnel and staff of the Medicaid agency directly supporting such personnel.
 (See 42 CFR 432.50.)